GoravelGoravel

 go run . artisan make:request user/StorePostRequest

 The generated form request class will be placed in the app/http/requests directory.
 If this directory does not exist, it will be created when you run the make:request command.
-Each form request generated by Goravel has five methods: Authorize, Rules, Messages, Attributes and PrepareForValidation.
+Each form request generated by Goravel has six methods: Authorize, Rules.
+In addition, you can customize the Filters, Messages, Attributes and PrepareForValidation methods for further operations.

 package requests